Find the answers to our most frequently asked questions

 Intellectual Property covers disputes related to patent, copyright and trademark infringement.
 Litigation concerning trade secrets also features.
-We also feature related issues such as licensing and IP commercialization (US patent prosecution).
+We also cover related non-contentious issues such as licensing and IP commercialization (US patent prosecution).

-Customs – This section covers a range of issues including customs planning, compliance and enforcement.
+The Customs section covers a range of issues including customs planning, compliance and enforcement.
 Typical highlights will include customs valuations, voluntary disclosures and representation before the CPB.
 Common clients will include domestic importers.

-Export controls and economic sanctions – The export controls and economic sanctions area of research revolves around trade controls affecting multinational clients, many of whom operate in the financial, oil and gas, defense and technology sectors.
+The Export Controls and Economic Sanctions area of research revolves around trade controls affecting multinational clients, many of whom operate in the financial, oil and gas, defense and technology sectors.
 Matters that we take into consideration include compliance programs in connection to US trade controls and economic sanctions restrictions, export licensing issues, internal investigations and enforcement issues.
 Work highlights often relate to key regulations such as EAR and ITAR, in addition to OFAC-related matters.

-Trade policy and trade remedy – This section includes issues such as WTO and other treaty-based trade and investment disputes, bilateral and multilateral trade negotiations, and market access issues.
+Trade Policy and Trade Remedy includes issues such as WTO and other treaty-based trade and investment disputes, bilateral and multilateral trade negotiations, and market access issues.
 Clients will include large corporations and national governments.
 In terms of trade remedies, we primarily focus on cases before bodies such as the ITC, DOC and Court of Appeals.
 This includes antidumping and countervailing duty cases, and we welcome both petitioner and respondent-led highlights.
 Common clients include domestic and international manufacturers, industry associations and national governments.

-CFIUS – A niche area that focuses on national security as it relates to transactions and investments.
+CFIUS is a niche area that focuses on national security as it relates to transactions and investments.
 Typical highlights include obtaining CFIUS approval on behalf of foreign companies buying and investing into the US.
-We also take into account FOCI mitigation work and SSA’s.
+We also consider FOCI mitigation work and SSA’s.

 The Nationwide sections which make up Chambers’ investment funds coverage are listed below, with some differences in the categorisation on a state-wide level.